 Why Utilize RTP?

 The major benefit to RTP is that funds that are sent are instantaneously sent upon final confirmation, and those funds are immediately available to the payee.
-But there are many other benefits that RTP possesses that empower treasurers and financial professionals to better manage their payments.
+But there are many other benefits that RTP possesses that empower treasurers and financial professionals to manage their payments better.

 Real-Time Payments Are Available 24/7

 Compared to checks and ACH, which can take up to 1-2 business days to process and become available, payments made through RTP are available immediately to the payee.
-This makes RTP perfect to send time-sensitive payments that you may catch last second, or you can’t afford to wait for processing for your vendor to receive the funds.
+This makes RTP perfect for sending time-sensitive payments that you may catch last second, or you can’t afford to wait for processing for your vendor to receive the funds.

 RTP Empowers Two-Way Communication Between Payer and Payee

 With common payment methods that have come before RTP, payment would only flow one way: from payer to payee, ensuring lag times as communication had to take place outside of the payment system in order for settlement to occur.
 RTP completely changes this by sending critical data with the payments by setting up a two-way communication channel, enabling both the payer to its bank and from its bank to the payee’s bank.

 - Payment confirmation: When a payment is sent, businesses are informed that funds have reached the payee’s bank account

 - Request for payment: Vendors will be able to send a Request for Payment within an RTP in the future